Benny Morris: The Birth of the Palestinian Refugee Problem, 1947–1948

-In his updated The Birth of the Palestinian Refugee Problem Revisited (2004), Morris answers critics of the first version and adds material from the opening of new Israeli government archives.
-He writes that the contents of the new documents substantially increase both Israeli and Palestinian responsibility for the refugee problem, revealing more expulsions and atrocities on the Israeli side, and more orders from Arab officials to the Palestinians to leave their villages, or at least to send their women and children away.
-Morris writes that his conclusions are unlikely to please either Israeli or Palestinian propagandists, or "black-or-white historians".
+In his 1988 book, Morris retraces the stages of the 1948 Palestinian expulsion and flight.
+He meticulously examines the fate of each abandoned Palestinian village, the reason for its depopulation, and its subsequent fate.
+Morris also considers Israel's decision to bar the refugees' return and the international context.
+This book laid the foundation for Morris' reputation as the preeminent historian of the 1948 War.

 1948 and After

-1948 and After: Israel and the Palestinians is a collection of essays dedicated to the Palestinian exodus of 1948 and subsequent events.
+1948 and After: Israel and the Palestinians (1990) is a collection of essays dedicated to the Palestinian exodus of 1948 and subsequent events.
 It analyses Mapai and Mapam policy during the exodus, the IDF report of July 1948 on its causes, Yosef Weitz's involvement in the events, and some cases of expulsions that occurred in the fifties.
-Although Morris dismisses the claim that the Palestinians were systematically expelled due to orders from Israeli officials, he nevertheless cites an IDF Intelligence Report that concludes that 70% of the exodus was caused by Israeli forces and 'Jewish dissidents.